-Hall chairs, woodwork, the two Victorian chairs are decorated with the Orford crest likely a nod to Horace Walpole who was the 4th Earl of Orford.
+Hall chairs, woodwork, the two Victorian chairs are decorated with the Walpole arms.

 Garden staircase detail (1862), metalwork, installed by Lady Waldegrave, manufactured by Andrew Handyside & Co, strawberry leaf details from the exterior iron staircase leading to Lady Waldegrave's extension.